A Self-Guided Walk in Ashfield

 Unfortunately, the Polish Club and its small goods Shop will only open later today.
 The Exodus Foundation on the grounds of the Uniting Church, is a charity I support for its great work with homeless people.
 I pass their Loaves and Fishes Restaurant.
 An older woman is leaving dragging her shopping trolley behind her.

-After a long day discovering Ashfield, I have met interesting people and developed a better appreciation for the suburb.
-Filled with historic buildings, lovely parks and delightful sculptures, it is worth spending time getting to know the area.
+After a long day discovering Ashfield in Sydney’s Inner West, I have met interesting people and developed a better appreciation for the suburb.
+Filled with historic buildings, lovely parks and delightful sculptures, it is worth spending time getting to know Ashfield and surrounds.

 - The Island Supermarket (for Polish groceries): 6 Charlotte Street